 The above reports are required to be adequately scrutinised before being recommended to the Council.
-This role is undertaken by the Audit Committee with this report being presented to Audit Committee prior to consideration by Council.
-Revisions arising from Audit Committee consideration of the report on 29 January 2024 will be incorporated into the final version of the report to Council on 27 February 2024.
+This role is undertaken by the Audit Committee with this report presented to Audit Committee on 29 January 2024 and approved as presented.

 1.3 Treasury Management Strategy for 2024/25